redpanda-data/redpanda/docs/www/scala-example.md

   private final val consumer = new KafkaConsumer[String, String](consumerProps)
 ```

-Here we have the Propertis for our Consumer, the brokers is a comma-separated String with the members of our cluster.
+Here we have the Properties for our Consumer, the brokers is a comma-separated String with the members of our cluster.

 As the `Key` and the `Value` are both Strings, we use String Deserializers, we consider a JSON message as a String.